 Property Tax Deferral for Disabled and Senior Citizens

-• For the Disabled Citizens' Deferral, you must be receiving federal Social Security disability benefits on Dec.
-31 the year before you file.
+• receiving Social Security disability benefits by Dec.
+31 the year before you file

-• For the Senior Citizens' Deferral, you must be 62 years old by April 15 the year you file.
+• at least 62 years old by April 15 the year you file

 Net worth